 Getting a shareholders meeting doesn’t necessarily mean there’s going to be a shake-up of the board.
 “The shareholders who are demanding the meeting need to organize so that when the meeting is actually held, the election is fair and they will prevail,” says Wagner.

-That can be challenging because voting forms, or proxies, are often sent out to all the shareholders and Wagner says “there’s no rule that prevents the board from collecting proxies and using them to vote for incumbent board members.
+That can be challenging because proxies, which allow shareholders to give their right to attend and vote to someone else, are often sent out to all the shareholders and Wagner says “there’s no rule that prevents the board from sending out proxies for themselves with the meeting materials and using them to vote for incumbent board members.
 If the board refuses to call a meeting and is intent on retaining control of the board, proxy fraud may be a significant risk.”